Alfa Romeo Tipo 33: Alfa Romeo T33/2

-In 1968, Alfa's subsidiary Autodelta created an evolution model called T33/2.
+In 1968, Alfa's subsidiary Autodelta developed an evolution model called T33/2.
 A road version, dubbed Alfa Romeo 33 Stradale, was also introduced.
 At the 24 Hours of Daytona, the Porsche 907 with 2.2L engines were dominating the overall race, but Alfa took the 2-litre class win, with Udo Schütz and Nino Vaccarella; after that the car was named "Daytona".
 The win was repeated at the Targa Florio, where Nanni Galli and Ignazio Giunti also took second place overall, followed by teammates Lucien Bianchi and Mario Casoni.
-Galli and Giunti then won the class at the Nürburgring 1000 km, where the 2.5L version finished for the first time, fourth place in the 3.0L class with Schütz and Bianchi.
+Galli and Giunti then won the class at the Nürburgring 1000 km, where the 2462 cc V8 version (named the T33/2 Daytona 2.5 Litre) finished for the first time, fourth place in the 3.0 L class with Schütz and Bianchi.
 However, in most races, the Alfa drivers were outclassed by their Porsche rivals who used bigger engines.
 In 1968, the car was used mainly by privateers, winning its class in the 1000km Monza, Targa Florio and Nürburgring races.
 At the end of season Alfa Romeo had finished third in the 1968 International Championship for Makes.

 A total of 28 cars were built during 1968, allowing the 33/2 to be homologated as a Group 4 Sports Car for 1969.

+The 2462 cc V8 was also successful in Australian and International open wheel racing.
+Australian team Alec Mildren Racing, run by Australia's then official Alfa Romeo importer Alec Mildren who used his connections within the Autodelta to obtain the engines, ran the 315 bhp V8 in both his Brabham BT23E and the team's own Mildren Mono.
+Driver Kevin Bartlett won both the 1968 (Brabham) and 1969 (Mono) Australian Drivers' Championships using the 2.5L Tipo 33 V8 (in 1969 the Alfa V8 actually alternated CAMS Gold Star meetings with an Australian designed and built 2.0L 4 cylinder Waggott engine.
+The Alfa was used on the power circuits while the smaller Waggott was used on tighter tracks).
+Bartlett and Formula One driver Frank Gardner also drove the Alfa V8s in the 1968 and 1969 Tasman Series.

+Bartlett used the Mildren Mono-Alfa Romeo to win the 1969 Macau Grand Prix run for Formula Libre cars.
+It was the first Italian engine to win at Macau and as of the 2024 race was the first of three wins for Alfa Romeo engines, the others being in 1988 and 2024.